execonline-inc/CooperTS/packages/collections/README.md

 ### `flatMap`

+`flatMap` takes a list of items and a transformation function that returns an array for each item.
+The final return value is a flattened array of each of those resulting arrays.

 This function has curried and non-curried form.
-It takes a list of items and a transformation function that returns an array for each item.
-The final return value is a flattened array of each of those resulting arrays.

 ```ts
 import { flatMap } from '@execonline-inc/collections';